KamilSJaron/reproductive_mode_TE_dynamics/TEAscus/README.md

 which automatically (re)compiles what is needed, compile testing program, run it and if it passes then also delete the testing program.

-The tests were written and tested on OS X using `clang` compiler
+The tests were written and tested on OS X using `clang` compiler.
+Simple test on Ubuntu with CppUnit installed though `apt-get` have failed with non-trivial error.
+Pull-requests are welcomed on this issue.

 ### Origin of the code